DanielWeber-Sec/grc-security-portfolio/README.md

 I approach security as a management system — not a technical checkbox.

-I focus on translating complexity into clear structures, priorities, and actionable security decisions.

 ### What I bring

 - Risk-based decision-making (Likelihood × Impact driven)